-The Samsung Galaxy S3 has received an update to guard against the Stagefright exploit for Sprint and AT&T customers, but other major carriers are yet to issue a fix.
-Android Marshmallow will not officially be coming to the Samsung Galaxy S3, but a ROM is available.
+Samsung Galaxy S3 owners with Sprint and AT&T have received an update to guard against the Stagefright exploit, but other major carriers are yet to issue a fix.
+Android Marshmallow will not officially be coming to the S3, but CyanogenMod 13, based on Marshmallow, is now available.
 Find out everything we know about the latest Samsung Galaxy S3 Android update below.

 Highlight recent changes